Jörg-Peter Ewert

-Jörg-Peter Ewert (born 1938 in the Free City of Danzig) is a German neurophysiologist and researcher in the field of Neuroethology.
+Jörg-Peter Ewert (born 1938) is a German neurophysiologist and researcher in the field of Neuroethology.
 From 1973 to 2006, he served as a university professor (Chair of Zoology/Physiology) in the Faculty of Natural Sciences at the University of Kassel, Germany.

 Career

-From 1958 to 1965 Jörg-Peter Ewert studied the specialties biology, chemistry, and geography at the University of Göttingen.
+From 1958 to 1965, Jörg-Peter Ewert studied the specialties biology, chemistry, and geography at the University of Göttingen.
 He graduated in 1965 and took up the specialty of zoology under the direction of the behavior physiologist Georg Birukow.
 The subject of Ewert's PhD (Dr.rer.nat.) dissertation was: "The influence of peripheral sensory and central nervous system responses on the readiness of the orienting movement in the common toad".
-Later he passed the state examination for the lecturing at secondary schools.
+Later, he passed the state examination for the lecturing at secondary schools.

 After 1966, he was a scientific assistant at the zoological institute of the Darmstadt University of Technology at Darmstadt.
-First he worked under the developmental physiologist Wolfgang Luther and continued under the sense physiologist Hubert Markl.
-In 1968 he received an invitation from the neurophysiologist Otto-Joachim Grüsser offering him a research visit for neuron recordings at the physiological institute of the Free University of Berlin.
+First, he worked under the developmental physiologist Wolfgang Luther and continued under the sense physiologist Hubert Markl.
+In 1968, he received an invitation from the neurophysiologist Otto-Joachim Grüsser offering him a research visit for neuron recordings at the physiological institute of the Free University of Berlin.
 He used the methodological knowledge acquired to begin recording neurons from the visual system of the common toad.

-In 1969 he obtained his Habilitation degree, the Venia Legendi for Zoology (focus on Physiology), at the Darmstadt University of Technology.
+In 1969, he obtained his Habilitation degree, the Venia Legendi for Zoology (focus on Physiology), at the Darmstadt University of Technology.

-During a research project 1970–71, he worked as a Fellow of the Foundations' Fund for Research in Psychiatry with the neuropsychologist David J. Ingle at the McLean Hospital (Harvard Medical School) in Belmont, MA, USA.
+During a research project 1970–71, he worked as a Fellow of the Foundations' Fund for Research in Psychiatry in the laboratory of the neuropsychologist David J. Ingle at the McLean Hospital (Harvard Medical School) in Belmont, MA, USA.
+As part of basic research, Ewert investigated neural correlates of visual threat perception in the caudal diencephalon of a lower vertebrate.

-From 1971 to 1972 he worked as a university professor at the zoological institute of the Darmstadt University of Technology.
+From 1971 to 1972, he worked as a university professor at the zoological institute of the Darmstadt University of Technology.

 In 1973, Ewert became the chair of Zoology/Physiology at the Faculty of Natural Sciences at the University of Kassel.
 There he formed a Neuroethology team for research.
 During the foundation phase of the university, he was authoritatively involved in the construction of the students' science curricula in the biology program.

-In 1983 he was offered the chair of Zoology/Physiology at the University of Vienna.
+In 1983, he was offered the chair of Zoology/Physiology at the University of Vienna.
 However, accepting the offer of the Minister for Culture of Hesse he opted to remain at the University of Kassel and worked there until his retirement in 2006.

 From 2000 to 2004, Ewert led an expert group of the Council of Europe as a representative of the European Science Foundation (ESF).
 The task of the Group of Experts on Amphibians and Reptiles was the revision of Appendix A to the European Convention for the Protection of Vertebrate Animals used for Experimental and other Scientific Purposes (CETS 123).